Theory and context

 Design basics

 Students design two and three-dimensional products and follow design processes from the idea, to the implementation and presentation.
-They are also introduced to the working methods in studios and workshops.
+They are also introduced to the working methods in studios and workshops, learn about materials and technologies, and try out different formats.

 Explore trends